 To thoroughly differentiate between CBD and hempseed oil, we should also know what they've got in common.
 Both the CBD and hempseed oil are hemp derived product and both these might also show hemp leaf on their packaging.
 However, research carefully before buying and always read the labels.
 It is also simple to mix both these up, and also it is unfortunate that a lot of businesses also resorted to misrepresenting the products for increasing profits.

-People new to the world of marijuana are often confused about Is CBD and hemp oil the same.
+People new to the world of Cannabis are often confused about Is CBD and hemp oil the same.
 For summing up everything the hemp oil isn't the same as the CBD oil.
-It is coming from hemp plant seeds and it doesn't have a lot of CBD levels!